flashbots/mev-boost-relay/README.md

 The relay consists of several components that are designed to run and scale independently and to be as simple as possible:

-1. Housekeeping: update known validators, proposer duties.
+1. Housekeeper: update known validators, proposer duties.
 Soon: save metrics, etc.
-1. API for proposer, block builder, data
+1. API: for proposer, block builder, data
 2. Website: handles the root website requests (information is pulled from Redis and database)

 ## Getting started